vantientu1703/Steth-IO-SDK-iOS/README.md

 ## Installation

-Steth-IO-SDK is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Steth-IO-SDK', :git => 'https://github.com/StratoScientific/Steth-IO-SDK-iOS.git'